-16/10/2017 12:00 AM
+16/10/2018 12:00 AM

 Are you looking to improve your garden, keep pets enclosed, or perhaps security and privacy are key concerns?
-Whatever your goals identifying what you need your fencing to do will ensure that you get a practical fencing solution that’s pleasing on the eye.
+Whatever your goals, identifying what you need your fencing to do will ensure that you get a practical fencing solution that’s pleasing on the eye.

-Maximum heights allowed.
 It’s worth knowing UK planning laws require planning consent for fences over 2m high, Jacksons standard panels are 6ft high (1.83m) which when installed with the protective gravel board (150mm) brings you up to just under 2m.
-There is a short guide covering do I need planning permission to put up a fence?
+There is a short guide covering click here to find out more.

 Panel conversion table